 Richard Santoro’s moment in the public eye produced an unexpected backlash this week as allegations of corruption swirled around him.

 We return after this to Costello and Santoro.
-Santoro, as Dunne predicted, has lost everything and will spend some time in jail.
+As Dunne predicted, Santoro has lost everything and will spend some time in jail.
 In this last scene, there may or may not be a greater significance in a small gesture.
-As Santoro lists all that he has lost, it is crushing to us, and we wish for some relief for this man, just as we wanted these two to escape, and were granted this relief.
-Costello tells of her own achievements, the congressional hearings, and the possibility of reform.
+As Santoro lists all that he has lost, it is crushing to us, and we wish for some relief for this man, just as we wanted Santoro and Costello to escape alive, and were granted this relief.
+Costello tells of her own achievements, the congressional hearings, and the possibility of reforming the defense department.
 She then either does something that is in preparation for a kiss, or a signal that what follows is entirely given as a comfort to the audience.
-This movie, whose themes revolve around sight, now takes off her glasses.
+This movie, whose themes revolve around sight, ends with Costello now taking off her glasses.
 A major point of the film is that Costello is almost blind without them.
 Yet she removes them, gives Costello a deep kiss, then walks off, among the crowded boardwalk, keeping them off.
 Given her near lack of sight, how is she able to do this?
 Again, one may read this as part of a larger romantic gesture, or as a sign that what takes place after she removes the glasses is entirely false, allowing us a return to our own lives.
 Costello now has a curvaceous, form-fitting top, different from the loose men’s shirt of before.
 Throughout the movie, she resisted being viewed as sexual, now she initiates intimacies.

-I do not imply that she does not do so on her terms, or that there is no basis for it, only that it is a moment that the audience wants, and that the audience gets, a chosen sight, a milder variation of what Santoro wants and does not want to see, where we too may choose not to see the detail signaling that it’s false.
-That the final line, “At least I got to be on TV”, is said without regret or bitterness, might be seen as equally false, returning us to the comfortable lie that there is something equitable and just in what is seen, and what is not, and that this man exposed only for the purpose of desecration, is some rare and occasional exception.
+I do not imply that she does not do so on her terms, or that there is no basis for it, only that it is a moment that the audience wants, and this is what the audience gets, a chosen sight, a milder variation of what Santoro wants and yet does not want to see, where we too may choose not to see the detail signaling that it’s false.
+That the final line, “At least I got to be on TV”, is said without regret or bitterness, might be seen as equally false, returning us to the comfortable lie that there is something equitable and just in what is seen, and what is not, and that this man exposed by tabloids only for the purpose of desecration rather than any searching for truth, is some rare and occasional exception.

-* It is actually from a book by Grant Allen, with Wells excerpting his review of the book in his memoir.
+* Actually, it’s from a book by Grant Allen, with Wells excerpting his review of the book in his memoir.
 The criticism is somewhat apt for this character as well, and somewhat not.
 Julia Costello is less real than a character in a book which might be low or high mimetic, but this movie is very much of the heightened notes of the thriller genre.
 I include an excerpt of Wells’ excerpt:

 “Clearly this is not a human being.
 No more a human being than the women twelve hands tall of the fashion magazines.
 Had her author respected her less he might have drawn her better.
 Surely Mr. Grant Allen has lived long enough to know that real women do not have spotless souls and a physical beauty that is invariably overpowering.
 Real women are things of dietary and secretions, of subtle desires and mental intricacy; even the purest among them have at least beauty spots upon their souls.”